likerberi/likerberi.github.io/README.md

 # likerberi.github.io
 This web-page is oriented by
----
 재킬-remote
 mmistake.
----

-## Some ideas will be shared such as
+## Some ideas will be shared, such as
-* WEB:: JS based, Node, TS and webGL.
+* WEB :: JS based, Node, TS and webGL.
-* Native:: Kotlin and Flutter
+* Native:: Kotlin and Flutter(with web)
 * C/C++ and React(Native) is plus.